Reducing Guesswork via an Unreliable Oracle: Noiseless Case

 \end{proof}

-\begin{example}[\emph{Multiple questions and guessing entropy}] Suppose that Bob can ask Carole multiple questions, where each question can depend on the answers to all previous questions.
-How many questions does he need in order for the guessing time to reduce to $1+\delta$, for some $0\leq \delta \leq \guess(X)-1$?
-It is not difficult to see that asking $k$ questions (adaptively) is equivalent to partitioning the alphabet into $2^k$ disjoint subsets and asking Carole to point out the correct one.
-Following similar steps as done above, the best such partition is clearly obtained by $2^k$-ary zigzag, i.e., putting symbol $i$ in subset $(i-1) \mod 2^k$.
-Moreover, this can be achieved sequentially by using the simple zigzag query $k$ times, adaptively.

-With that in mind, let $\guess_{\opt}^{(k)}(X)$ be Bob's minimal expected guessing time after asking $k$ questions.
-Clearly,
+\begin{example}[\emph{Multiple questions}] Suppose that before starting to guess $X$, Bob can ask Carole multiple binary questions.
+How many questions does he need in order for his guessing time to reduce to $1+\delta$, for some $0\leq \delta \leq \guess(X)-1$?
+And what is the best strategy?
+Asking $k$ questions (either sequentially depending on previous answers, or in a batch, since all answers are correct) is equivalent to partitioning the alphabet into $2^k$ disjoint subsets and asking Carole to point out the correct one.
+Following similar steps as done above, the best such partition is obtained by $2^k$-ary zigzag, i.e., putting symbol $i$ in subset $(i-1) \mod 2^k$.
+Moreover, this can be achieved sequentially by using simple zigzag queries $k$ times (adaptively).
+Let $\guess_{\opt}^{(k)}(X)$ be Bob's minimal expected guessing time after asking $k$ questions.
+Appealing to~\eqref{eq:g_opt_p=0}, we have that

 and hence the number of required questions satisfies